 There are products that use “inkless” wipes and special reactive paper.
 They work similar to invisible ink and developers.
-Cute, but not ideal for pets as it would be very tricky to apply the inkless solution to paws and get them straight into paper without stepping, wiping, or smudging.
+Cute, but not ideal for pets.
+It would be very tricky to apply the inkless solution to paws and get them straight into paper without stepping, wiping, or smudging.
 Perhaps small pets that are easily lifted and hovered for wiping and printing.
 No chance of hovering here!

 The product I decided to try comes as a pre-inked touch-less pad.
-I put it on my Christmas list and voila!
+I put it on my Christmas list and lucky me!
 The stretchy inked portion sits in a frame and is placed on top of paper for making a print under applied pressure.
 They aren’t inkless, although they’re often labelled or described as such, but you don’t touch the ink to make the print.
 With careful handling, the baby’s hands and feet (or pet paws in my case) don’t touch the ink at all.
 See my demo below with pressure and print examples, noting that the latter photos were taken after the main part of the pad had already been used for taking paw prints.

 Touchless Ink Print Kit Sources and Suppliers

 Although this DIY did require buying special supplies, this type of kit is inexpensive and readily available through baby stores and online retailers.
 Hubby bought mine as a gift, but Amazon has a variety of similar looking baby handprint and foot print kits (affiliate link).
-A few are also marketed as pet paw kits and appear to be the same product.
-If you’ve very creative, you might be able to make your own touchless pad with cardboard, stretchy plastic material, and gel ink; however, for the price and avoiding the potential mess, ready-made is pretty appealing.
+Some are marketed as pet paw kits and appear to be the same product.
+If you’re very creative, you might be able to make a touchless pad with cardboard, stretchy plastic material, and gel ink; however, for the price and avoiding the potential mess, ready-made is pretty appealing.